mehdi-fathi/eloquent-filter/README.md

 ```
 You just run code ` User::filter();` for see result.

--**Note** Also you can set custom detection on the fly by use of method `SetCustomDetection`.
+-**Note** Also you can set custom detection on the fly by use of the method `SetCustomDetection`.
 For example :

 ```php
 $users = User::SetCustomDetection([WhereRelationLikeCondition::class])->filter();